‘One Piece’ Episode 906 Preview Hints At Clash Between Two Members Of Worst Generation

 — Toei Animation (@ToeiAnimation) October 9, 2019

-Unlike Luffy and Emperor Kaido who have incredible physical strengths, Law and Hawkins mostly rely on their brains when fighting.
+Unlike Luffy and Emperor Kaido, who have incredible physical strengths, Law and Hawkins mostly rely on their brains when fighting.
 Both members of the Worst Generation use mind-blowing techniques and have eaten Paramecia-type devil fruits.

-Hawkins can manipulate straws and know cartomancy and voodoo magic, while Law can create a spherical spatial barrier which gives him the power to spatially manipulate anything within the territory.
+Hawkins can manipulate straws and knows cartomancy and voodoo magic, while Law can create a spherical spatial barrier, which gives him the power to spatially manipulate anything within the territory.

 In the preview for One Piece Episode 906, Law and Hawkins are seen fighting each other with swords.
-However, Hawkins won’t be dealing with the Heart Pirates captain alone as he would be receiving some help from his subordinates.
-Unfortunately, Law would easily take down his underlings by using his devil fruit power to cut their bodies into half.
-However, the preview showed Hawkins succeeding to reveal Law’s true identity.
-Even without removing the cover in his face, Hawkins must already be aware of who he is dealing with after seeing Law demonstrate his devil fruit ability.
+However, Hawkins won’t be dealing with the Heart Pirates captain alone, as he will be receiving some help from his subordinates.
+Unfortunately, Law could easily take down his underlings by using his devil fruit power to cut their bodies into half.

+However, the preview showed Hawkins revealing Law’s true identity.
+Even without removing the cover on his face, Hawkins must already be aware of who he is dealing with after seeing Law demonstrate his devil fruit ability.